Helping travelers to Italy since 2008

 Many trains in Italy are a long way off the ground!
 We've found the best way of getting all our luggage safely on board is for one person to climb on while the other stays on the platform to hand the luggage up.

-If you're travelling alone you'll find that other people are very willing to help.
+If you're traveling alone you'll find that other people are very willing to help.

 Booking at a station, however, is not as reliable and although you'll be asked which seats you would like to choose, you won't necessarily find those same numbers on your ticket, particularly if the train is nearly full.